How elite pitchers have fared after having Tommy John surgery - The Boston Globe

 CHRIS CARPENTER

-Carpenter had a lengthy history of injuries throughout his 20s with the Blue Jays, but discovered renewed pitching life as a 29-year-old with the Cardinals, going 51-18 with a 3.10 ERA and winning the 2005 Cy Young Award between 2004-06.
+Carpenter had a lengthy history of injuries throughout his 20s with the Blue Jays, but discovered renewed pitching life as a 29-year-old with the Cardinals, going 51-18 with a 3.10 ERA from 2004-06 and winning the 2005 Cy Young Award.
 But in 2007, at 32, Carpenter ended up getting midyear Tommy John surgery and made it back only for the very end of the 2008 campaign.

 Over the next three years, from ages 34-36, he returned to form, going 44-22 with a 3.02 ERA, finishing as a Cy Young runner-up in 2009, getting named an All-Star in 2010, and anchoring the St. Louis rotation in a championship run in 2011.